m-soro/Project_2/README.md

 - I wanted a clean design and beautiful interface.

-- This app is heavy on the images so the trade off is slow load times, I considered using gradients and reducing the quality images but then decided against it.
+- This app is heavy on the images so the trade off is _slow_ load times.
+I considered changing reducing the quality of images and just using gradients but then it would just look some what plain.

-- At first I was hesitant to put a background color for the results page but, its difficult to read the results so I added a white background color and darken the texts.
+- At first I was hesitant to put a background color for the results page cards but, its difficult to read the results so I added a semi transparent white background color that turns solid white when hovered and darken the texts.

 - I added subtle animations for down arrow and back to top arrow, which when clicked scrolls smoothly to the next page.